JonathanWilbur/mueller-report/volume1.md

 ##### D. George Papadopoulos Learns That Russia Has "dirt" In The Form Of Clinton Emails

-whatever sessions's precise words at the March 31 meeting, Papadopoulos did not understand sessions or anyone else in the Trump campaign to have directed that he refrain from making further efforts to arrange a meeting between the campaign and the Russian government.
+Whatever sessions's precise words at the March 31 meeting, Papadopoulos did not understand sessions or anyone else in the Trump campaign to have directed that he refrain from making further efforts to arrange a meeting between the campaign and the Russian government.
 To the contrary, Papadopoulos told the Office that he understood the campaign to be supportive